DANS-KNAW/dans-frontend-framework/apps/rda/README.md

     <SnackbarProvider />

 ### Elastic API
-The search discovery domain of the framework needs an elasticsearch endpoint simply the domain that directs to elesticsearch port 9200 is enough.
+The search discovery domain of the framework needs an Elastic Search endpoint.
+You can define the root domain and port of your Elastic Search server in your .env file under `VITE_ELEASTICSEARCH_API_ENDPOINT`.

 ## How to integrate RDT search package
-- Build the rdt-search-ui run the command inside `packages/rdt-search-ui`:
+- To build the rdt-search-ui, run this command inside `packages/rdt-search-ui`:
 ```bash
  npm run build
 ```
-- Lastly install all workspace package again in the root directory:
+- Install all workspace packages again by running this command from the root directory:
 ```bash
  pnpm i
 ```